 Whilst I applaud Lush’s commitment to packaging free products, I’ve been using products without SLS in them for years now.
 Buying the shampoo bars would be too many steps in the wrong direction, as far as I’m concerned.

 I did used to use shampoo bars – this bar was my weapon of choice.
-I had to stop, as I could only get it in America.
-Sad times.

 The “No Poo” Method

 I clean my bathroom using white vinegar and bicard soda.
 The two react against each other, making them ideal for scrubbing away nasty, stubborn stains, like that ring you get around the bathtub after a long soak.
 Maybe that’s just me.
 I might be really grubby.